vladyslavnUA/makewiki_v2/README.md

 ## Step 4: Solve the Challenges

+**NOTE**: Complete the challenges in all files before moving on to stretch challenges.
+Your grade is dependent on the completion of the challenges only.

 1. **REQUIRED**: Complete challenges in each of these files, in order:
     1. `makewiki/urls.py`
     1. `wiki/views.py`